Referee lacked control - Posteceglou

 Captain Callum McGregor, midfielder Yosuke Ideguchi and winger Liel Abada all went off hurt, with the former two sidelined with "serious injuries".

-Mouhamed Niang has been cited by the Scottish FA for his tackle on Ideguchi.
+The Scottish FA have cited Mouhamed Niang for his tackle on Ideguchi.

 "I didn't feel there was control of that environment," said Postecoglou.